-Senior Consultant, Department of Cardiology, National University Heart Centre, Singapore
+Senior Consultant, Department of Cardiology, National University Heart Centre, Singapore techniques and blood assays.

 Associate Professor Yong Loo Lin School of Medicine, NUS National University Health System cardiovascular structure and function in mildly overweight Asian adults free of overt cardiovascular disease at baseline.
-We will randomise 100 subjects, 21-year-old and older, with BMI 23 to 27.5 kg/m, into Early and Delayed LSI groups.
+We will randomise 100 subjects, 21-year-old and older, with BMI 23 to 27.5 kg/m2, into Early and Delayed LSI groups.
 Their heart will be assessed through the use of echocardiography and new parameters that can detect subclinical dysfunction.
 Additionally, we will perform assays on circulating progenitor cellular markers as surrogates for vascular health.
-Our study will provide a more complete understanding of how cardiac dysfunction and circulating cellular derangements may be affected by weight loss.
-This may be used to develop new therapeutics.
-By demonstrating that simple lifestyle changes can improve cardiovascular function, we will be able to push for a reduction in obesity and achieve better health outcomes for all.

 Cardiovascular structural changes and dysfunctions commonly occur in the morbidly obese.
-While also present in some mildly overweight Asian individuals, these changes can only be detected and measured through newer, more sensitive echocardiographic techniques and blood assays.
+While also present in some mildly overweight Asian individuals, these changes can only be detected and measured through newer, more sensitive echocardiographic